Dickie Goodman: Career

-In 1962, Goodman spoofed Ben Casey with "Ben Crazy" (#44).
+In 1962, Goodman spoofed Ben Casey with "Ben Crazy" (#44 on Billboard).
 In 1966, his spoof of Batman resulted in "Batman & His Grandmother" (#70).
+He also released a full album, The Many Heads Of Dickie Goodman, which included most of his break-ins to date.

+In 1963 while working at 20th Century Fox Records, Goodman recorded (John F Kennedy The Presidential Years), a tribute composed of Kennedy's famous speeches.
+It was named number eight of Billboards "Albums of the Year." and has been archived by The Henry Ford Museum.

-In 1964, Goodman decided to try something different: rather than his usual "break-in" records, he recorded an entire album of parodies called My Son the Joke.
-The title was a take-off of the then-highly popular Allan Sherman records; unlike Sherman, Goodman's material was much more risque (such as "Harry's Jockstrap", featuring his wife Susan, to the tune of "Frère Jacques") and failed to chart.
+In 1964, Goodman switched from break-in records to parodies and recorded an album called My Son the Joke.
+The title was a take-off of Allan Sherman popular comedy records.
+Goodman's material was more risque than Sherman's, with such songs as "Harry's Jockstrap", featuring his wife Susan, to the tune of "Frère Jacques").
+The album failed to chart.

-During the late 1960s, Goodman recorded a mostly musical album featuring his wife, aptly entitled Dickie Goodman and His Wife Susan.
-Mr. Goodman sang one track on the record ("Never Play Poker with a Man Named Doc (or Eat at a Place Called Mom's)", paraphrasing Nelson Algren's novel A Walk on the Wild Side), and produced two break-in style pieces, with Susan singing the rest of the songs.
+In the late 1960s, Goodman recorded a mostly musical album featuring his wife, entitled Dickie Goodman and His Wife Susan.
+Goodman sang on one track on the record, "Never Play Poker with a Man Named Doc (or Eat at a Place Called Mom's)", paraphrasing Nelson Algren's novel A Walk on the Wild Side).
+He produced two break-in style pieces and his wife sang the rest of the songs.

-In 1969, Goodman parodied the political unrest on college campuses with "On Campus" (#45) and the first moon landing with "Luna Trip" (#95).
-Vik Venus' Goodman-like "Moonflight" reached an even higher No. 38 on 9 August 1969, one week after "On Campus" peaked.
-Goodman's records also inspired KQV morning disc jockey Bob DeCarlo to cut his own sample-spliced top 10 hit "Convention '72" as by the Delegates.
-Goodman himself spoofed political issues such as the Watergate scandal with "Watergrate" (#42 in 1973), the 1973 energy crisis with "Energy Crisis '74" (#33 in 1974), and Richard Nixon with "Mr. President" (#73 in 1974).
-Goodman failed to chart with a different version of "Mr. President" in 1981 after Ronald Reagan became president.
+In 1969, Goodman parodied the political unrest on college campuses with "On Campus" (#45 on Billboard) and the first Moon landing with "Luna Trip" (#95).
+Vik Venus's "Moonflight", which imitated Goodman's break-in style, reached #38 on 9 August 1969, much higher than "On Campus" one week after the latter peaked.
+Goodman's records also inspired KQV morning disc jockey Bob DeCarlo's top 10 hit "Convention '72" under the name the Delegates.
+Goodman himself spoofed political issues such as the Watergate scandal with "Watergrate" (#42 in 1973), the energy crisis with "Energy Crisis '74" (#33 in 1974), and Richard Nixon with "Mr. President" (#73 in 1974).
+Goodman released a different version of "Mr. President" in 1981 after Ronald Reagan became president, but this recording did not chart.

-In addition to work under his own name, Goodman also produced for other acts.
-John & Ernest's "Superfly Meets Shaft" (#31 in 1973), while oriented more toward a black audience, retained Goodman's "break-in" format.
-An unusual act Goodman produced was the Glass Bottle; Goodman created the band primarily as an advertising ploy to promote actual glass bottles, which were going out of fashion due to soda companies beginning to use plastic bottles.
-The Glass Bottle recorded two singles.
-Both were straight pop songs.
-"I Ain't Got Time Anymore" hit No. 36 in 1971.
-Also, in 1974, Goodman anonymously released Screwy T.V., an album of risque parodies of then-popular TV series.
-This album was even less popular than My Son the Joke, as many record shops kept it "under the counter", due to its cover featuring two nude models (reportedly Susan and Dickie Goodman themselves) seen from the rear.
+Goodman also produced recordings for other acts.
+John & Ernest's "Superfly Meets Shaft" (#31 in 1973), while made for a black audience, retained Goodman's "break-in" format.
+He created the Glass Bottle, a pop band, primarily as an advertising ploy to promote glass bottles, which soda companies were replacing with plastic bottles.
+The Glass Bottle recorded two singles, both straight pop songs; one of them, "I Ain't Got Time Anymore", hit #36 in 1971.
+In 1974, Goodman anonymously released Screwy T.V., an album of risque parodies of then-popular TV shows.
+This album proved less popular than My Son the Joke, as many record shops kept it "under the counter" because its cover showed two nude models (reportedly Susan and Dickie Goodman themselves) seen from the rear.